Clubs & Organizations

 ASL Honor Society

-ASL Honor Society (ASLHS) recognizes outstanding academic achievement in ASL studies, and involvement in the Deaf community.
+ASL Honor Society (ASLHS) is an organization that leads ASL club in growing in the language of ASL, the culture of the deaf community, and recognizes outstanding academic achievement in ASL studies.
 Students must be currently enrolled in ASL, and completed 2 or more years of ASL.
-In addition to this, meet the GPA requirements, and involved in ASL club.
+In addition to this, they must meet the GPA requirements, and be involved in ASL club.

 Meetings